History of Decoration Day (Memorial Day)

 Each day feeling reborn

-Spring's return is like a gift
+Spring's return is a gift

-Made ever sweeter by winter's journey
+Made sweeter by winter's journey

-A pleasant feeling set adrift
+Pleasant set adrift

-Filling us with glee aplenty
+Filling with glee aplenty

 I dread winter each year

-But love it every year too
+But love it so too

-For winter heralds in spring's cheer
+For it heralds spring's cheer

-All the sweeter to go through
+All the sweeter tis through

 That was Spring’s First Touches, by Louis Martinez.
 What did you think of this poem?
 Did you enjoy it?
 Could it be improved?
 Let me know!
 I’d love to hear your thoughts.